ramireza11/3.2/README.md

 # NINJA ACADEMY
 ## _By Angel Ramirez_

-> You will be exploring as a ninja and trying to defeat the Corazon Gang from destroying the city.
+> You will be a ninja.

-> After every level it will get hard
+> Your ninja will be hungry and will need to eat but it isn't that simple.

-> After you defeat every boss you will get a new color belt.
+> You will be thrown to work on getting your food.

-> Of course you want to get into black belt.
+> This food will be your achievement.

 ---